nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 We offer the C.H.I.P.
 Pro Dev kit and C.H.I.P.
 Pro in our [web store](https://nextthing.co/pages/store).

 ###  How many may I order?
 As many or as few as you need.
 1 to 1 million (or more).
-For larger orders over 1K contact [sales@nextthing.co](mailto:sales@nextthing.co).
+For orders over 1K please contact [sales@nextthing.co](mailto:sales@nextthing.co) to set up a purchase order.

 ### What is the lead time on a C.H.I.P.
 Pro order?